 If you want to remove your information from the White Pages, it is possible, but it may not be easy.
 This guide will lay out what you need to understand about the companies controlling them, and how to get your information out of the White Pages.

 First, it must be noted that the physical, printed white pages are increasingly an endangered species.
 Many states view them as wasteful and the phone companies themselves, charged with printing and distributing phone books, view them as an expensive drag on their operating budgets.
 So, you won’t have to worry too much about the physical white pages; you simply need to request an unlisted number, which on most networks is easily done with a short phone call.

 Where does WhitePages.com get its information?

 Unfortunately, there’s another White Pages; WhitePages.com, a website that claims to have the largest database of contact information for members of the American public.
 That is a separate site entirely, run by a private entity.
 And increasingly, it’s where people go when they want to find you.

-Generally, it gets its numbers from phone companies, but the site itself notes that it also collects information from other sources, such as social media, information provided by first-party and third-party applications, and the general Internet.
-In other words, if it’s posted online, WhitePages.com is probably crawling for it, and is probably tying it to your profile.
+Generally, it gets its numbers from phone companies, but the site itself notes that it also collects data from other sources, such as social media, information provided by first-party and third-party applications, and the general Internet.
+In other words, if it’s posted online, WhitePages.com is probably crawling for it and is probably tying it to your profile.

 All the site is doing is collecting, collating, and posting publicly available information.
 Much of what it offers is simply a matter of public record that could be turned up by any reasonably industrious person with some time on their hands.
 WhitePages.com just makes it more accessible, which in turn makes erasing your information from the White Pages important.